libp2p/docs/content/concepts/introduction/protocols/dht.md

   divides the keyspace into smaller subspaces, called "buckets", each containing nodes that share a common prefix of bits in their SHA-256 hash.
 The prefix length is the number of bits that are the same in the two keys' SHA-256 hash.
-The more leading bits that are the same, the shorter the prefix length and the closer the proximity of the two keys are considered to be.
+The more leading bits that are the same, the longer the prefix length and the closer the proximity of the two keys are considered to be.

   The distance metric is a way to calculate the distance between two keys by